montlkn/Jink_V1/docs/Navigation.md

 session.
 The wrapper defers rendering until the auth state is ready and will redirect to the login screen if no session is available.

+## Gateway Boundaries

+- Authentication state and mutations flow exclusively through the gateway helpers exported from `src/services/gateways/supabaseGateway.ts`.
+- Quests and XP data for navigation-linked screens (`Home`, `Quests`, `Passport`) resolve via the same gateway—legacy `questService` usage has been removed.
+- When a navigation screen needs Supabase access, add a gateway helper instead of importing the client directly so deep-link flows share the same contract.

 ## Navigating

 - Use `screens.<Name>` when calling `navigation.navigate` or the global helpers